sachinsdate/starbucks-and-house-prices/README.md

 524 rows × 2 columns
 ```

 5. Next, we load the ZIP-wise HPI data from the FHFA file into a Dataframe, add a percentage change column (hpi_change) which captures the Y-o-Y percentage change in HPI codes, and merge it with the first-open-year Dataframe on the ZIP code column.
-We also add two new columns in the marged Dataframe: An event_time column which is the integer difference between Year and first_open_year, and a starbucks_opened column which contains a 1 or 0 based on whether first_open_year column contains a valid value for that ZIP, in other worda, whether the ZIP experienced a first-time entry of Starbucks during Feb 2017 and Dec 2021.
+We also add two new columns in the merged Dataframe: An event_time column which is the integer difference between Year and first_open_year, and a starbucks_opened column which contains a 1 or 0 based on whether first_open_year column contains a valid value for that ZIP, in other words, whether the ZIP experienced a first-time entry of Starbucks during Feb 2017 and Dec 2021.

 ```python
 # Load the FHFA ZIP-5 HPI dataset from https://www.fhfa.gov/data/hpi/datasets?tab=additional-data